machinat/sociably/website/docs/getting-started.md

 ### With TypeScript

-Add the following `compilerOptions` settings in your `tsconfig.json` like:
+Add the following `compilerOptions` settings in your `tsconfig.json`:

 ```json
 {